lealceldeiro/gems/README.md

 ### Item 35: Use instance fields instead of ordinals

 * Never derive a value associated with an enum from its ordinal; store it in an instance field instead.

+### Item 36: Use `EnumSet` instead of bit fields

+* Just because an enumerated type will be used in sets, there is no reason to represent it with bit fields.